What is a Chemical Reaction?

 The redox reaction is an oxidation-reduction reaction in which the oxidation number of a molecule, atom, or ion changes by gaining or losing electrons.
 The atom that loses electrons is said to have oxidized, and the atom that gains electrons is reduced.
 Redox reactions can be synthesis, decomposition, single-replacement, or combustion reactions.
 However, not all combustion reactions are redox reactions.

-- Iron, with an oxidation number zero, reacts with oxygen (O2) to give iron (III) oxide, where the oxidation number of iron is +3.
+- Iron (Fe) reacts with oxygen (O2) to give iron (III) oxide.
+Thus, the oxidation number of iron goes from zero to +3.

 4 Fe + 3 O2 → 2 Fe2O3

 The above reaction is also a combination reaction.
 Oxygen is called the oxidizing agent since it oxidizes iron to iron (III) oxide.